CzerwinskiMarcin/AdventOfCode2021/README.md

 therefore I wanted to make whole solution with bit calculation approach.
 It _*WAS*_ hard but I'm glad that I have done this.

 I'm far from being proud for my code but I need to do this faster, because I'm being late - there is already fourth puzzle.

 ---

+#### Fourth day - Squid Game (not THAT Squid Game)
+##### _04.12.2021_

+This day has been long.
+Giant squid was easier for me this time.
+The code if far from being perfect, and has many flaws (_psss.
+If there is more than one winning board per turn this will crush, don't tell anyone~~~~~~_) but it works.
+I'm currently out of home and cannot solve them with comfortable environment.
+But hey, sometimes this happens.

+Thankfully I've fixed and adjusted codes from previous days to match the parametrization so today is double win (_triple if you count finishing 3rd day's puzzle today_).

+Next one tomorrow ;)

+---